 At one point in "The Crystal Empire Part 2", Twilight uses dark magic, which causes her magic to go from magenta to black, to find a secret underground staircase made by King Sombra.
 In the fanfic Pages Of Harmony, written several months before The Crystal Empire aired, Twilight's Mad Scientist Laboratory is reached through a staircase very much like Sombra's, and her magic's color changes from magenta to black.

-The Fanfic Trixcord involved Trixie, after being terrorized by Discord, run into an open street, and the last thing she sees is a set of wheels barreling toward her before crushing her neck (she gets better).
-The episode Magic Duel had an insane Trixie with semi-fourth wall breaking powers (given what she did to Pinkie) declare she did not trust wheels.
+The Fanfic Trixcord involved Trixie, after being terrorized by Discord, run into an open street where she gets her neck snapped being run over by a carriage (she gets better).
+The episode Magic Duel had an insane Trixie with semi-fourth wall breaking powers declare she did not trust wheels.